 We have a number of benefits to working together in one trust

-- Centralised services that leads to greater efficiency and savings that result in more money in schools
+- Centralised services that lead to greater efficiency and savings that result in more money in schools.

 School Improvement Model

 The Trust is committed to ensuring that every child in our local area benefits from an outstanding education.
 All schools are part of the School Improvement Programme and play an equal part in this.
 All schools, regardless of size, benefit from the following:

 - Support from NLE to evaluate the school and identify priorities for improvement.

 - Safeguarding Lead for the Trust conducts safeguarding reviews every half term in each school.

 - Curriculum Lead for the Trust conducts school reviews.
 Each School has a review once a term.
 SLT conduct reviews in each other's schools.

 - External support and challenge: To provide an external view and validate the Trust’s own reviews.
 The Trust employs a SIP to ensure the school and Trust are accurately reflecting on priorities and that the SEF, and Trust’s view, is robust and accurate.
 The SIP reports directly to the LGB.
 Where there are concerns, there will be a package of support brokered.

 - Governance: a governance review is commissioned when a school joins the Trust and each school is entitled to a further review every three years to ensure there is a rigorous and accurate scrutiny and the LGB holds the school to account and reports this to the Board.